xplosionmind/tommi.space/content/jam/public/Blowing templates in the wind.md

 ```

 <div class='yellow box'>

-	<strong>Note</strong>: this filter automatically converts the time to UTC+0 timezone.
+**Note**: this filter automatically converts the time to UTC+0 timezone.
 I have to figure out how to preserve the original timezone.

 </div>